Andrew Marr signs off from BBC with Anchorman quote - NewsBreak

 He will host an opinion-led programme on LBC which will see him “give his view on the biggest issues of the moment” alongside guests, Global said.

-He will also present a new programme on Classic FM, playing music and interviewing guests from the worlds of politics and the arts, as well hosting a weekly podcast on Global Player, and writing a regular column for the LBC website.
+He will also present a new programme on Classic FM, playing music and interviewing guests from the world of politics and arts, host a weekly podcast on Global Player and write a regular column for the LBC website.

 Comments / 0